 The telescope is a general use reflector originally used with photomultipliers and a photographic plate specrograph.
 Recently, extensive hardware upgrades and instrumentation efforts were completed, transforming the observatory into a more modern research facility capable of IR imaging and grism spectroscopy.

-The telescope is currently under construction by Norfolk State University.
-It will be used to carry out followup photometry and polarimetry of the optical afterglows of Gamma-ray Bursts as well as the study of other astronomical transient phenomena, including compact stars, near-earth objects (NEOs), Blazars and searches for supernovae and exo-planets.
+The telescope is owned by Norfolk State University and managed by UVA.
+It used to carry out followup photometry and polarimetry of the optical afterglows of Gamma-ray Bursts as well as the study of other astronomical transient phenomena, including compact stars, near-earth objects (NEOs), Blazars and searches for supernovae and exo-planets.
+The telescope is also on SkyNet Robotic Telescope Network.

 Instrument Capabilities (PDF)